traschke/bht-compex/README.md

 #### Evaluation
 Evaluate compex against pre-annotated data.
 Outputs recall, precision and F1.
 To evaluate a pre-annoted [WebAnno](https://webanno.github.io/webanno/) TSV 3.2 file is needed.
 See [here](https://webanno.github.io/webanno/releases/3.6.4/docs/user-guide.html#sect_webannotsv) for the file format.
 You can use WebAnno to annotate data and evaluate compex with it.
-Use the ?? and ?? for the project files.
+This repository contains pre-annotated data from Modulhandbooks of Department~VI of Beuth University of Applied Sciences Berlin.
+They can be found here: `tests/resources/bht-annotated`.
+The corresponding WebAnno Projekt is located at `tests/resources/webanno/BHT+Test_2020-03-22_1808.zip`.

 Show help
 ```console